|Nutrition Facts (per serving)|

-- Slice the eggplants into long strips (about 3 inches long and 1/4-inch thick).
+Slice the unpeeled eggplants into strips about 3 inches long and 1/4 inch thick.

-- After 1 hour, squeeze the eggplant to drain out any remaining excess water.
+Squeeze the eggplant with hands to drain out any remaining excess moisture.

-- Squeeze as much water out of the eggplant as you can, and add it to the bowl.
-Pour in 1 to 2 cups of extra-virgin olive oil (at least 1 cup) and 1/4 cup of vinegar.
-Stir well.
+Squeeze as much water out of the eggplant as possible and add it to the bowl with the other ingredients.
+Pour in at least 1 and up to 2 1/2 cups of extra-virgin olive oil and the remaining 1/4 cup of vinegar.
+Carefully mix all ingredients.

-- Leave about 1 inch/3 cm of space at the top, and pour in some olive oil so that all the eggplant is submerged.
-What's important is that you not overpack the jars with the vegetables and in all cases fill them to the brim with oil or vinegar.
+Leave about 1-inch of space between the vegetables and the rim of the jar.
+Pour in as much olive oil as needed so that all the eggplant is completely submerged.
+Do not overpack the jars with the eggplant.

-- Place the screw-top lids on, wipe the jars and store in the refrigerator.
-They should be ready to eat in 24 hours but waiting an extra day will only improve the flavor.
+Place the screw-top lids on, wipe the jars, and store them in the refrigerator.
+They should be ready to eat in 24 hours.